kevinwesper/Project-Turtle/README.md

 - Health bar

 To do in the placedCard class:
-- Show 5 clickable card
+- Show 5 clickable card when called upon

 To do in the cards class:
 - To create cards, create and shuffle deck